symfony/symfony-docs/book/part02.rst

     Before the ``send()`` call, we should have added a call to the ``prepare()`` method (``$response->prepare($request);``) to ensure that
     our Response were compliant with the HTTP specification.
-For instance, if we were to call the page with the ``HEAD`` method, it would have removed the content of the Response.
+For instance, if we were to call the page with the ``HEAD`` method, it would remove the content of the Response.

 The main difference with the previous code is that you have total control of the HTTP messages.
 You can create whatever request you want and you are in